 In Evans' first season in 2018-19, the program boasted a pair of 400-point scorers in Addison Stoller and Meredith Hamlet - the first time since 2007-08 two Valpo players reached the 400-point mark.
 Frederick was named an MVC All-Freshman Team honoree that year as well.

 Prior to Evans' arrival, Valpo had made 14 or more 3-pointers in a game just nine times in program history.
-In the three seasons with her at the helm, Valpo owns nine more games with 14+ triples, including twice matching the program single-game record of 17.
+In the four seasons with her at the helm, Valpo owns 11 more games with 14+ triples, including twice matching the program single-game record of 17.

-Meanwhile defensively, Evans' teams have racked up steals at a high rate, averaging at least 8.9 steals/game in each of her three seasons.
-Each of the last two years has seen Valpo rank among the top-40 teams nationally in steals/game, with the 2019-20 squad totaling 300 steals - the program's highest single-season total since 2002.
-Valpo has also boasted the conference leader in steals each of the last two years as well.
+Meanwhile defensively, Evans' teams have racked up steals at a high rate, averaging at least 7.8 steals/game in each of her three seasons.
+The 2019-20 and 2020-21 teams ranked among the top-40 teams nationally in steals/game, with the 2019-20 squad totaling 300 steals - the program's highest single-season total since 2002.
+Valpo has also boasted the conference leader in steals each of the last three years as well.

 Evans brought 15 years of Division I experience with her to Northwest Indiana, spending the last five seasons as an assistant coach at Ohio before her arrival at Valpo.
 During her time on Ohio’s staff under head coach Bob Boldon, Evans helped the Bobcats to three seasons of 22 wins or more, three postseason appearances and three Top 75 RPI finishes.
 The 2014-15 team established a school record with 27 wins, a 21-win improvement from two years earlier and an 18-win improvement from the previous season.
 The Bobcats won the 2014-15 MAC regular season and tournament titles and reached the NCAA Tournament.